BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Council Tax - exemptions, discounts and increases (unoccupied properties)

-Unoccupied and unfurnished property and second homes
+Unoccupied property and second homes

 • carpets, curtains or blinds

-• cookers, gas or electric fires
+• cookers or gas or electric fires

 • fitted wardrobes or cupboards

-• fridge, freezer, washing machine or dishwasher
+• a fridge, freezer, washing machine or dishwasher

-If the property has already been exempt for the maximum 6 month period and there is still no one living in it and no furniture you may be able to reduce your Council Tax by 50% for up to another 6 months.
-This will not reduce your water and waste water charges.
+If the property is still empty after 6 months, you may be able to get a 50% discount for up to another 6 months.
+This does not reduce water or wastewater charges.

 Second homes